Guide to Showing Your Home

 HAVING A SELLER PRESENT DURING A SHOWING IS ALMOST ALWAYS A BAD IDEA

 If a potential buyer has an agent, their agent will show your home to their buyer.
-If your buyer doesn’t have an agent, it will be up to you to show your home.
+If your buyer doesn’t have an agent, it will be up to you to show them your home.
 The best thing you can do either way is leave.
 If you are showing the home yourself, greet the potential buyer at the door and let them look freely through the house while you wait outside.
 Let them know that you will be right outside if they have any questions.
 If an agent is showing your home and you have a lockbox, leave before they get there.
 If you don’t have a lockbox, greet the agent and buyer at the door to let them in, then leave.

 WHY IS IT IMPORTANT FOR THE SELLER NOT TO BE PRESENT DURING A SHOWING?

-- The Seller’s Presence Will Make the Buyer Feel Awkward
+• The Seller’s Presence Will Make the Buyer Feel Awkward

 OTHER TIPS FOR SHOWING YOUR HOME